The estate is located in the municipality of Martillac in the area Pessac-Léognan

 (Bordeaux).
 The name derives from a tower from the 12th century, which was part of a castle.
-The ruins served as a quarry for the construction of the château in the 18th century.
-In 1929 the estate was owned by the family or the wine trade company Kressmann.
+The ruins served as a quarry for the construction of the chateau in the 18th century.
+In 1929 the estate came into the possession of the family or the wine trading company Kressmann.
 Today it is run by the next generation of the Kressmann family, the brothers Tristan and Loïc.
-In the late 1980s, the well-known oenologists Denis Dubourdieu
+In the late 1980s, the well-known oenologist Denis Dubourdieu

-(Born 1949) and Michel Rolland
+(* 1949) and Michel Rolland

 (* 1947) engaged as a consultant.